salesforcecli/plugin-data/messages/data.import.bulk.md

 Time to wait for the command to finish, in minutes.

+# flags.line-ending.summary

+Line ending used in the CSV file.
+Default value on Windows is `CRLF`; on macOS and Linux it's `LR`.

 # export.resume

 Run "sf data import resume --job-id %s" to resume the operation.